comma-tose/comma-tose/README.md

 You might also know me as Comma, Luna, or as Oko.
 I am genderfluid and use any pronouns, but I prefer she/her.

 As of right now, I know Python and Brainfuck.
-I want to learn Z80 Assembly, C, C++, Lua, Java, and Kotlin, not in that order.
+I want to learn C, C++, Bash scripting, and Lua.
-I also want to forget Python, since I hate it with every bit of my soul.
+I want to become proficient in Rust, Kotlin, and Java.

 Website: https://comma.nekos.team/index.html